brycewray/hugo-site/content/posts/2020/05/battle-ios-email-heavyweights.md

 In Preside's FAQs-serving-as-documentation, its dev makes what I concede is a [well-argued case](https://preside.io/faq.html#Notifications) against even using notifications *at all*, since he believes that *all* notifications compromise one's productivity.
 As a result, you won't be surprised to know that Preside is lacking where notifications are concerned---at least, *real-time* notifications.[^HolyMail]

 [^HolyMail]: As I've [explained before](/posts/2019/05/the-holy-mail), I wanted real-time email notifications in iOS badly enough to switch email vendors after over a decade.
-My choice, FastMail, [worked with Apple](https://blog.fastmail.com/2015/07/17/push-email-now-available-in-ios-mail) to enable real-time notifications capability for its servers' emails in the Apple Mail app.
+My choice, FastMail, [worked with Apple](https://blog.fastmail.com/2015/07/17/push-email-now-available-in-ios-mail) to enable real-time notifications capability for its servers’ emails in the Apple Mail app.

 The two Preside notifications options that were readily available to me[^OtherMethods], **Background iOS Fetch** and **Assisted iOS Fetch** (the latter requires a free online account), both provided considerably tardier notifications than either Apple Mail or AltaMail.
 The gap in my testing ranged as long as forty-eight minutes with **Background iOS Fetch**, the less "active" of the two choices; however, it *sometimes* was as short as only a few seconds---but more normally was a few minutes---with **Assisted iOS Fetch**.